stackhpc/ADVise/README.rst

   m2-collect --limit 4 -vv

-To extract the introspection data and process it ready for cardiff input:
+To extract the introspection data and process it ready for ADVise input:

 .. code-block::